The Mortara family was Jewish, and lived in Bologna, then a city of the Papal States.

 When Edgardo survived his illness, it became known that the child had been baptized.
 By law of the papal states, which was the secular authority of the place in Italy in which the Mortara family lived at the time, a baptized child could not be raised by unbaptized people, even his own parents.
 The concern was that a Christian be raised to believe and practice as a Christian, something unbaptized parents or guardians could not do.
 In the Mortara case, his parents were told that the child could be returned if they converted to Catholicism, but they chose not to do so.

-Now, the thing to remember is that in the nineteenth century, churchmen were working under a more restricted understanding of sacramental and pastoral theology.
+In the nineteenth century, churchmen were working under a more restricted understanding of sacramental and pastoral theology.
 They believed sincerely that a baptized child who was not raised Christian was in serious danger of eternal damnation.
 Their actions in the Mortara case reflected that understanding.
 They were doing the best they could with the knowledge that they had to protect an innocent child from going to hell.
-Today, sacramental and pastoral theology has progressed to the point where, with a child in those circumstances today, the Church would not advocate removing the child from his parents.
+Today, sacramental and pastoral theology has developed (through the Development of Doctrine) to the point where, with a child in those circumstances today, the Church would not advocate removing the child from his parents.
 We now understand that so long as the child and his parents acted rightly according to the truth that they understood, we can trust that God will take that into account and act mercifully in their regard.

-Today, all that would be done would be that the parents would be notified of the baptism so that if they or their child eventually chose to enter the Church, it would be known that, in the child’s case, a conditional baptism for the sake of establishing a sacramental record would need to be performed.
+Today, the parents would simply be notified of the baptism.
+If the family intended to always remain Jewish the matter would go no further.
+If they or their child eventually chose to enter the Church, it would be known that, in the child’s case, a conditional baptism for the sake of establishing a sacramental record would need to be performed.